hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 }
 ```

-> As expected, the execution of the above script completed successfully.
-The API response returned the list of tasks based on the filtering and selection properties from the example.
-These were task lists from my workspace created by the backup-and-recovery services in my workspace.
+> As expected, the execution of the above script completed successfully, and the API response returned the list of tasks based on the filtering and selection of the properties from the example above.
+These were task lists from my workspace that were created by the backup-and-recovery services in my workspace.

 ```JSON
 [